awalsolution/vue-multi-tenant-boilerplate/README.md

 ## Description

-An ecommerce store built with MERN stack, and utilizes third party API's.
+An ecommerce store built with vue3, and utilizes third party API's.

 ## Install